 Another thing I’ve noticed involves the way you progress through the game.
 I’m talking about the Levelling system and between Skyrim and Fallout;, Skyrim makes so much more sense.

-I never really noticed it before until I started playing Skyrim but let’s shift focus towards Fallout 4 for a moment, in Fallout 4 I can wipe out all the super mutants in the Medford Memorial Hospital, I’ve used my silenced pistol to shoot the mini-nuke that one of the mutants is holding, he explodes and takes out a few mutant hounds, then his friends start shouting expletives at me as I fuck them up with my assault rifle and their blood and guts splatter against the walls of this run-down and apocalyptic hospital.
+I never really noticed it before until I started playing Skyrim but let’s shift focus towards Fallout 4 for a moment, in Fallout 4 I can wipe out all the super mutants in the Medford Memorial Hospital, I’ve used my silenced pistol to shoot the mini-nuke that one of the mutants is holding, he explodes and takes out a few mutant hounds, then his friends start to shout expletives at me as I fuck them up with my assault rifle and their blood and guts splatter against the walls of this run-down and apocalyptic hospital.
 When all is done, I’ve gained an extra rank and apparently now I can choose what skill I “level up”?
 Huh?
 How does that make sense?

 So, I’ve killed a couple dozen enemies and now I’ve gained the ability to pick harder locks… sounds like bullshit to me.